halkyonio/tap/trick.md

 - Next, create a Secret placeHolder (= `.dockerconfigjson: e30k`) and set the following annotation `secretgen.carvel.dev/image-pull-secret: ""`.
 This secret object will be then updated by the SecretGen controller and will include the content of the `.dockerconfigjson` coming from the secret exported to all the namespace
-- Create a serviceAccount which includes the property `imagePullSecrets` and which is using the secret placeholder

 ```bash
 cat <<EOF | kubectl apply -f -
 ---